Skip to main content

 After completing the settings, click "OK" to save the changes.
 Then click "OK" again to close the window.

-7. Check Connection Status
+7. Confirm Connection Status

 ping 192.168.1.110